quelpa/quelpa/README.md

 ### News

+2019/10/15 - **`quelpa` is not in active development anymore, only bufixing is done.
+Please consider using an alternative package manager which is actively developed.
+You can also take over the maintenance if you're interested to continue developing `quelpa`.
+Thanks, steckerhalter**
 2018/06/18 - code moved to [framagit.org](https://framagit.org/steckerhalter/quelpa), **please open issues [here](https://framagit.org/steckerhalter/quelpa/issues)** (github is only an MS mirror now 8)
 2018/03/25 - support for various fetchers has been added again: `wiki`, `bzr`, `cvs`, `darcs`, `fossil`, `svn`.